SOFware/reissue/README.md

 Reissue::Task.create :your_name_and_namespace do |task|

-  # Required: The file to update with the new version number.
-  task.version_file = "path/to/version.rb"

   # Optional: The name of the task.
 Defaults to "reissue".
   task.name = "your_name_and_namespace"

-  # Optional: The description of the task.
+  # Optional: The description of the main task.
   task.description = "Prepare the next version of the gem."

+  # Required: The file to update with the new version number.
+  task.version_file = "path/to/version.rb"

+  # Optional: The number of versions to maintain in the changelog.
+  task.version_limit = 5

+  # Optional: A Proc to format the version number.
+Receives a Gem::Version object, and segment.
+  task.format_version = ->(version, segment) do
+    # your special versioning logic
+  end

   # Optional: The file to update with the new version number.
   task.changelog_file = "path/to/CHANGELOG.md"

-  # Optional: The number of versions to maintain in the changelog.
-  task.version_limit = 5

   # Optional: Whether to commit the changes automatically.
 Defaults to true.
   task.commit = false

   # Optional: Whether or not to commit the results of the finalize task.
 Defaults to true.
-  task.finalize_commit = false
+  task.commit_finalize = false
 end
 ```